THE 18TH ANNUAL UNDERGRADUATE RESEARCH COLLOQUIUM

 4. Presenters may come early to set up their presentation.
 Boards will be available for set-up starting at 2:00 PM.
 Presenters should have their posters ready before 4:00PM.
 If you would like to have your poster judged, then you need to have it set up by 2:45PM.

 5. If you choose to have your poster judged, judging will take place between 3:00PM and 4:00PM.
 The awards ceremony will be at the conclusion of the colloquium.

 6. The poster boards are made of cork and rest on an easel.
 Think about the display of your information on the board.
 Lettering should be legible from about 5 feet away.
 Illustrations and graphs are best if simple and bold.
-You may use 8" X 11" (or larger) sheets arranged on the board in either landscape or portrait fashion.

 8. Presenters need to take down their own posters immediately following the conclusion of the poster session.9.
 Relax and have fun - and remember that you are the expert on your research project!